 Go left and you'll hit another cave with a save point.
 Use it, put your characters in the back rows, and get back on the raft.
 It will whisk you down one more set of rapids and serve you up to a strange, purple octopus that wants a bite out of the team's collective hides.

 What follows is a series of scenarios, each focusing on a different part of the party.
-One watches the raft as it speeds off to Narshe; another looks to Sabin, who's been swept off to lord knows where; the last checks on Locke, who is in South Figaro.
-You can choose any of the three you like to start, but since Sabin's is the only one where you can buy new equipment we'll visit it first.
+One watches the raft as it speeds off to Narshe, another looks to Sabin, who's been swept off to lord knows where.
+The last scenario checks on Locke, who is in South Figaro.
+You can choose any of the three you like to start, but since Sabin is the only one where you can buy new equipment, we'll visit that one first.

 (Note: You're pretty much done with the Lethe River as far as the storyline goes, aside from a quick jaunt through it in Terra, Edgar and Banon's scenario.
 Nevertheless, this isn't a bad place to revisit in the future.
 If you send a single character through the course with an all-hitting attack, you can earn them a ton of experience with little danger.
 This is also one of only two places in the first half of the game where you can learn one of Mog's Dances, once you have him on your team.)